PRECIOUS-Platinum, palladium extend gains on Chinese data

 backdrop in China.

-palladium was on course for a third day of gains - in
+was on course for a third day of gains - in stark

 ounce, while palladium had surged 1.8 percent to $695.90.
 Gold